Azure-Samples/container-apps-dynamic-sessions-samples/code-interpreter/bring-your-own-code-interpreter/tutorials/javascript-custom-container-tutorial.md

 ```bash
 az group delete --name $RESOURCE_GROUP_NAME --yes
 ```

+## Few Gotchas with the iJavascript Kernel

+- When defining variables in Node.js, avoid using `const`.
+Variables declared with `const` are treated as global within a session, which can lead to errors in subsequent runs if the variable has already been defined.
+Instead, use `var` to declare your variables to prevent these issues.
+- Refrain from using `process.exit()` in your code, as it will terminate the session and cause your request to time out.
+- If you're working with asynchronous code, make sure to add `$$.async()` at the beginning of your code and `setTimeout($$.done, timeOutInMilliSecond)` at the end.
+You can read more about `$$.async` and `$$.done` [here](https://n-riesco.github.io/ijavascript/doc/async.ipynb.html).

 ## Next Steps
 - [Creating a Custom container image using base BYOC container Image](../creating-container-image.md)